cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Conclusion

-You now have everything needed to train your own style transfer models.
+That's everything needed to train your own style transfer models.
 In the next post we'll add the code to use the trained ONNX file in Unity.

+### Next: Part 3